AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
 For more information about read characteristics see [Interpolation](#interpolation) and [Extrapolation](#extrapolation).

-SdsTypes are mostly immutable.
-When an SdsType is referenced by a stream or a stream view or another type, its form  cannot be changed.
+SdsTypes are immutable.
+After an SdsType is created, its definition cannot change.
+An SdsType must be deleted and recreated if the definition is incorrect.
-Certain fields, such as the friendly name or description, can be changed because they do not affect the function of the SdsType.
 In addition, the SdsType may be deleted only if no streams or stream views or types reference it.

 Only SdsTypes used to define SdsStreams or SdsStreamViews are required to be added to the Sequential data store.
 SdsTypes that define Properties or base types are contained within the parent SdsType and are not required